Loknar/ugla-grades-watcher/README.md

 	python ugla_grades_watcher.py

+For Slack notifications you need to create a slackbot and put the slackbot token in your `settings.config` file.
 Happy waiting for your grades.

 ## settings.config